swo/16s-book/manuscript/sec03.md

 - Find the "best" position for merging.
 Evern in amplicon sequencing, there are insertions and deletions in the 16S variable regions, so we can't be sure that all merged reads will be the exactly the same length.
 - Decide if the "best" position is good enough.
 If you have two reads that don't overlap at all, should you even include it in the downstream analysis?[^5] How good is good enough?
 - Compute the quality of the nucleotides in the merged read using the qualities in the original reads.
 This requires some basic Bayesian statistics.
 It's not super-hard, but it was hard enough to be the subject of (among others) a [2010 Alm Lab paper](http://dx.doi.org/10.1371/journal.pone.0011840) and a [2015 paper](http://dx.doi.org/10.1093/bioinformatics/btv401) from the maker of `usearch`.

+I think it's worth noting that most people use `usearch`, which will come up later, to merge their sequences.

 ### Demultiplexing